 In addition to being accurate, impartial, and agile, ARGS also looks to and draws upon both the future and the past when crafting our analysis.

 We/I do not believe in outdated concepts in geopolitics and international relations such as “the East” and “the West” or the “third world” – these outdated concepts are no longer reflective of the geopolitical world in which we now find ourselves.
-Instead, ARGS uses a blend of empiricism, realism, classical geopolitical theory and geographical determinism (note – not environmental determinism) when forecasting and analysing geopolitics.
+Instead, ARGS uses a blend of empiricism, realism, and classical geopolitical theory when forecasting and analysing geopolitics.

 ARGS also views the world in a fundamentally different way to many media and news organisations, as well as many “think tanks”.
 One only has to look to many “legacy” media sources in both Europe and North America today to see remnants of the dualistic cold war era approach to geopolitics, which can often “cloud” and “taint” analysis – at ARGS, we seek to avoid this.

 The end of the “Cold War” between the Soviet Union and the United States wrought many geopolitical changes, and arguably, marked the end of a geopolitical paradigm, and the start of an interlude period that lasted from 1991 to 2014.
 This interlude period would end when Russia initiated its takeover of the Crimean Peninsula from Ukraine in 2014 – bringing in the new geopolitical paradigm of multipolarism in which we find ourselves today.

 It is this multipolar paradigm which ARGS considers to be the new geopolitics – not the Cold War paradigm of old.